adimax2953/go-redis/README.md

 # go-redis#

-Packet GoScriptor implements a way to use redis script more easily
+Packet go-redis implements a way to use redis script more easily

 ## Install